codforc/Simple-Web-Downloader/README.md

 # Simple-Web-Downloader
- client side of a simple HTTP based download application similar to wget
+ client side of a simple HTTP based download application similar to wget.